gleb-pp/d-interpreter/src/lexer/README.md

 - `WrongEscapeSequenceError`
 - `UnclosedStringLiteralError`

-The class `Lexer` only contains the static method `Tokenize`.
+The class `Lexer` only contains the static method `tokenize`.
 This method may return a list of tokens or nothing in case of an error.
 Errors are reported to the logger supplied as an argument.